Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 2. Regional Market Distribution

-Emerging markets are driving consumer-spend growth:
+Emerging markets are driving consumer-spend growth, with 2024 gains led by:

 These markets are essential for scaling IAP campaigns and regional UA.